ChalmersLibrary/research-publication-match-ai/README.md

 Using elasticsearch-7.16.3 should work (required for ES 6).
 * Encoding errors (Linux only?) can be handled by running this script as:
 PYTHONIOENCODING=utf-8 python main.py

+### Todo

+* Use [Specter2 Adapters](https://huggingface.co/allenai/specter2_base), to get slightly higher accuracy in the semantic searches.
+Adapters has been trained on the [SciRepEval dataset](https://huggingface.co/datasets/allenai/scirepeval), but does not currently work with Python 3.13+ and (or?)
+MacOS (python *adapters* library incompability).
+* Add more query filters